freeletics/khonshu/docs/navigation/activities.md

 # Navigating to Activities and other apps

-It is also possible navigate to an `Activity` both inside and outside of the app.
+It is also possible to navigate to an `Activity` both inside and outside of the app.
 Similar to other screens it is required to define a route for Activities.
-Instead of `NavRoute` the route class needs to extend either `InternalActivtyRoute` for `Activity` instances in the current app or `ExternalActivityRoute` if it is part of a different app.
+Instead of `NavRoute` the route class needs to extend either `InternalActivityRoute` for `Activity` instances in the current app or `ExternalActivityRoute` if it is part of a different app.

 ## Setup